-2. After a full reserve study is conducted, the next full reserve study must be commenced on, or before or as close as practicable to, the same month and date that the previous on-site inspection of the major components was performed.
+2. After a full reserve study is conducted, the next full reserve study must be commenced on or before the same month and date that the previous on-site inspection of the major components was performed.

-116.435 [Not later than 210 days after the executive board receives a draft of the reserve study, the] The executive board or a person acting on behalf of the executive board shall submit a summary of the reserve study to the Division pursuant to subsection 4 of NRS 116.31152 by filing, electronically if possible, the summary on [Form 609 as] a form prescribed by the Division. [, the summary of the results of the reserve study with the Division.
-The pay pursuant to NRS 116.31155 is \$3 for each unit in the association.

-Division may post the summary of the results of the reserve studies filed with the Division on its website.]
+116.435 [Not later than 210 days after the executive board receives a draft of the reserve study, the] The executive board or a person acting on behalf of the executive board shall submit a summary of the reserve study to the Division pursuant to subsection 4 of NRS 116.31152 by filing, electronically if possible, the summary on [Form 609 as] a form prescribed by the Division . [, the summary of the results of the reserve study with the Division.
+The Division may post the summary of the results of the reserve studies filed with the Division on its website.]
+Sec.
+10. NAC 116.445 is hereby amended to read as follows:

 116.445 [1.
-Before July 1, 2016, the amount of the fee that an association is required to
+Before July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$3 for each unit in the association.

-2. On and after July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$4.25 for each unit in the association.
+- 2.]
+On and after July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$4.25 for each unit in the association.